Senegal Parrot General Information

 The Senegal parrot diet should consist of medium size pellets, fresh vegetables, some fruit, nuts, whole grains and some seed.
 Give a varied diet to keep the bird interested and also to avoid food "phobias".
 The amount of seed offered should only make up about 10 to 20% of their diet.
 It is not a good practice to allow free feed all day.
 The best solution is a morning and evening feeding per day with plenty of fresh water available at all times.

-Senegal Parrots are generally not prone to feather plucking, but if neglected or board can resort to that behavior.
+Senegal Parrots are generally not prone to feather plucking, but if neglected or bored can resort to that behavior.
 Senegal parrots thrive on regular human interaction, but also can play independently if offered a variety of toys.
 Foot toys should also be available because they love to play with things they can hold on to and manipulate with their foot.
 They are very fond of wood chewing, so be sure to provide opportunities for them to chew with non-treated wood, such as balsa block, basswood or soft pine.

 Senegal parrots are capable of talking but most only say a few words and mimic sounds such as the microwave, ringing phone, etc. They vocalize with many different types of calls that can be extremely loud and very high pitched.
 We have several examples of this on our YouTube channel.